Jacksonville rapper Julio Foolio fatally shot in Tampa while celebrating birthday, attorney confirms

 In the past three years, Jones had survived two previous shooting incidents in Jacksonville.
 Despite these violent encounters, he continued to build a significant following in the music industry.

-Action News Jax is working to learn more information including a police report.
+Action News Jax is working to learn more information including obtaining a police report.